Sanjeewani Upaka Widyarathne

 Biography

-Sanjeewani is always partaking in various workshops, courses and conferences.
-She has written multiple research papers on a wide range of topics and participated in the 21st General conference and 22nd General Assembly of the International Council of Museums (ICOM) in Vienna, Austria in 2007.
-At present Sanjeewani is doing research to introduce a system of accessibility and usability of museums in Sri Lanka for differently-abled people.
+Sanjeewani is always participating in various workshops, courses and conferences.
+She has written multiple research papers on a wide range of topics and participated in the 21st General Conference and 22nd General Assembly of the International Council of Museums (ICOM) in Vienna, Austria in 2007.
+At present Sanjeewani is conducting research to introduce a system of accessibility and usability of museums in Sri Lanka for differently-abled people.

 At the British Museum